James4Ever0/notes/collect info of hack tools.md

 ### homebrew

-reading the source code, i found [this url](https://formulae.brew.sh/api/formula.json) is for retrieving all formula info on brew index.
+reading the source code, i found [this url](https://formulae.brew.sh/api/formula.json) is for retrieving all formula info on brew index, and [this](https://formulae.brew.sh/api/cask.json) for casks.

 ### npm